 Paris Catacombs Tickets

 The Paris Catacombs are an extensive network of tunnels located beneath the city that were used as a cemetery in the past.
-Along the 300 kilometers of tunnels, approximately 6 million people are buried.
+Along the 300 kilometers of tunnels.
+Approximately 6 million people are buried along the 300 kilometers of tunnels.

-The visit to the catacombs can be quite unsettling for sensitive individuals.
-However, it is certainly one of the most interesting and unique attractions in Paris, with extensive geometric constructions made of bones and skulls.
+Visiting the catacombs can be quite unsettling for sensitive individuals.
+However, they are certainly one of the most interesting and unique attractions in Paris, featuring extensive geometric constructions made of bones and skulls.

 Guided Tour of the Paris Catacombs

-6 million skeletons in kilometers of tunnels beneath Paris.
+6 million skeletons lie in kilometers of tunnels beneath Paris.

-Only a small part of the over 300 kilometers of catacombs is open for visitors to explore.
+Only a small section of the over 300 kilometers of catacombs is open to visitors.

-The skeletons of people are neatly stacked, and among the common people, there are also some notable figures such as the writer Charles Perrault, Georges Jacques Danton, Maximilien de Robespierre, and Madame de Pompadour, the mistress of Louis XV.
+The remains of ordinary people are stacked neatly alongside those of notable figures such as writer Charles Perrault, Georges Jacques Danton, Maximilien de Robespierre and Madame de Pompadour, the mistress of Louis XV.

 The History of the Paris Catacombs